rontarrant/gtkDcoding/docs/_posts/2019-06-14-0044-custom-dialog-iii.md

 As promised, this time around we talk about the `Dialog`’s *Content Area* and wrap up by rolling our own *Action Area* and *Content Area* together into a fully-fledged custom `Dialog`.
 However, since we went over *Action Area* stuff last time and this example is only different in a few small way, I’m not going to discuss it here except to say:

 The *Action Area* used in this example uses an array of roll-yer-own `Button` `Label` text strings.
 ‘Nuff said.
-And now…
+And now...

 ## The *Content Area*